PCMDI/input4MIPs_CVs/docs/dataset-overviews/ozone.md

 ### Recommendation for pre-industrial control

+The piControl forcing should come from files with the source ID `FZJ-CMIP-ozone-1-2` data, (there are no specific piControl files available in the `FZJ-CMIP-ozone-2-0` data).
+Note that this guidance differs from the email communication sent by the CMIP IPO on 12 February 2026.

 For pre-industrial control, there are two options.
 The first is the monthly climatology file (frequency value of `monC`).
 This dataset averages over a longer simulation, essentially removing variability like the QBO.